Analysis and Summary of the Play: "The Lion and the Jewel"

 However, Sidi is adamant that he has to pay the dowry.
 She insists she doesn’t want to become the talk in the village.
 “But I tell you Lankule, I must have the full bride-price.
 Will you make me a laughing-stock...But Sidi will not make herself a cheap bowl for the village spit...They will say I was no virgin that I was forced to sell my shame and marry you without a price.”

 After Baroka succeeds in ‘sleeping’ with Sidi, Lankule jumps at the opportunity.
 She’s no longer a virgin therefore he doesn’t have to pay the bride price.

-Baroka at sixty-two has many wives and countless concubines under his pocket.
-While we don’t know how many wives he has, it is apparent from Sidi’s response to Sadiku that he has many wives.
+At the age of sixty-two, Baroka has many wives and countless concubines under his pocket.
+While we don’t know how many wives Baroka has, it is apparent from Sidi’s response to Sadiku that he has many wives.
 When Sadiku convinces Sidi to be Baroka’s next wife, Sidi refuses.
 Subsequently, she asks Sidi to attend Baroka’s personal invitation to his supper meal.
-Sidi reminds Sadiku of a fact concerning Baroka: “Can you deny that every woman who has sapped with him one night, becomes his wife or concubine the next.”
+Sidi reminds Sadiku of a fact concerning Baroka: “Can you deny that every woman who has sapped with him one night becomes his wife or concubine the next?”
 Lankule supports Sidi’s response by stating there is a reason Baroka is called a cunning fox.

-The mere mention of Sadiku as the eldest wife of Baroka and Ailatu as the youngest wife because she’s called Favourite builds the evidence Baroka is a polygamist.
+The mere mention of Sadiku as the eldest wife of Baroka and Ailatu as the youngest wife builds the evidence Baroka is a polygamist.
 Sidi becomes Baroka’s latest wife earning the title of ‘Favourite’ which was entitled to Ailatu.